 Examiners for Engineering and Land Surveying Bd. > Web site

-The Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) regulates the practices of engineering, land surveying and photogrammetry in the state in order to safeguard the life, health and property of the public.
-OSBEELS accomplishes this by setting standards of qualification for licensure, ensuring only individuals fully qualified by education, experience and examination are granted license to practice engineering, land surveying and photogrammetry in Oregon.
-The board ensures that licensed practitioners maintain competency, reviews relevant laws and rules and promulgates revisions, enforces regulatory laws and rules by investigating complaints related to violations, and disseminates information about board goals and activities to licensees and the public.
+The Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) regulates the practices of engineering, land surveying, photogrammetry, and certified water right examination in the state in order to safeguard the life, health and property of the public.
+OSBEELS sets standards of qualification for licensure to ensure that only individuals fully qualified by education, experience, and examination are granted the privilege to practice in Oregon.
+In addition, OSBEELS works to ensure that licensed practitioners maintain competency, reviews all relevant laws and rules and revises as needed, enforces laws and rules by investigating any complaints or information relating to statute violations, and informs licensees and the public about board goals and activities.

 Mailing Address: 670 Hawthorne Ave.
 SE, Suite 220, Salem 97301